jamestrenda/sanity-plugin-page-blocks/README.md

 ## Peer Dependencies

-This plugin requires the following dependencies to be installed in your Sanity Studio project:
+This plugin utilizes [Lucide Icons](https://lucide.dev/) and requires the following dependencies to be installed in your Sanity Studio project:

 ```sh
 npm install lucide-react